-In the Introduction, you learned about the 13 major categories of Group Policy (and where to locate them in this book):
+In this book, you'll learn about the 13 major categories of Group Policy:

-- Administrative Templates (Registry Settings) - Security Settings (in the Windows Settings folder) - Scripts (under Windows Settings) - Remote Installation Services (User node only under Windows Settings)

-- Software Installation (Application Management)
+- Administrative Templates (Registry Settings) - Security Settings (in the Windows Settings folder) - Scripts (under Windows Settings) - Remote Installation Services (User node only under Windows Settings) - Software Installation (Application Management)

-- Folder Redirection

-- Disk Quotas

-- Encrypted Data Recovery Agents (EFS Recovery Policy)

-- Internet Explorer Maintenance

-- IP Security Policies

-- Software Restriction

-- Quality of Service (QoS) Policies

-- 802.11 Policies
+- Folder Redirection - Disk Quotas - Encrypted Data Recovery Agents (EFS Recovery Policy) - Internet Explorer Maintenance - IP Security Policies - Software Restriction Policies (available for Windows XP and Windows 2003 only) - Quality of Service (QoS) Policies (available for Windows XP and Windows 2003 only) - Wireless 802.11 Policies (available for Windows XP and Windows 2003 only)

-In this section, you'll learn how to gain access to the interface, which will let you start configuring these categories.
+For a quick reference of where to locate them in this book, just flip to the inside back cover.
+However, in this first section, you'll learn how to gain access to the interface, which will let you start configuring these categories.